 As for dealing with a Muslim who has homosexual desires but who does not act on them, then they should be treated like any other Muslim, since they haven’t broken any Islamic laws.

 And as for dealing with Muslims who do engage in homosexual acts, they should be dealt with like other sinners, for example those who engage in heterosexual sex outside of marriage, or those who drink alcohol.
 We should treat them in public with politeness like we treat all people.
 If we have a close friend who is a sinner, we can admonish them with kind words if they are close enough to not be offended by our words.
 As for distant friends and acquaintances; we will not cause a Muslim alcoholic to suddenly come back to the Straight Path by calling them sinners or sending them articles about how people like them will go to hell.
 In such cases, it is best to avoid them, or if we have to interact with them, to be as polite and generous as we always are.

 If such a person seeks our friendship or help, we should not reject them automatically.
-The Prophet, peace be upon him, says: “For God to guide another person through you is greater in worth than red camels.”
+The Prophet, , says: “For God to guide another person through you is greater in worth than red camels.”
 Red camels were considered the most valuable commodity in Arabia at that time.
 (Bukhari and Muslim)

 But he also says: “The similitude of good company and that of bad company is that of the owner of musk and of the one blowing the bellows.
 The owner of musk would either offer you some free of charge, or you would buy it from him, or you smell its pleasant fragrance; and as for the one who blows the bellows (i.e., the blacksmith), he either burns your clothes or you smell a repugnant smell.”
 (Bukhari and Muslim)